intel-iot-devkit/template_repo/README.md

 # Intel® IoT Template Repository

-This repository contains recommended requirements for projects hosted in the Intel IoT GitHub organization.
+This repository contains recommended requirements for projects hosted in the Intel® IoT GitHub organization.
 This includes naming convention, file directory and other recommendations.

-*Note: Some recommendations may not be applicable for your project.*
+*Note: Some recommendations may not be applicable to your project.*

 <img src="https://www.intel.com/content/dam/www/public/us/en/images/photography/rwd/ai-in-production-join-us-rwd.png" alt="Illustration" width="600"/>